N

 Nile perch have a high reproduction rate, so it’s difficult to estimate just how many exist throughout the African continent.
 As of 2016, Lake Victoria had a production capacity for Nile perch that measured 885,116 tons.
 Likewise, the countries of Kenya, Uganda, and Tanzania have production capacities of 59,525, 402,344, and 433,208 tons, respectively.

 Shockingly, the Nile perch population trends seem to be on the decline.
 This is not necessarily negative, though.
 In fact, the Nile perch is an invasive species, as it has few natural predators and an abundance of prey.
 For instance, the Nile perch is responsible for a 90% decrease in cichlid fish populations during the last 50 years.
-Factors that have led to declining in Nile perch populations include overfishing, habitat loss, and eutrophication, to name a few.
+Factors that have led to a decline in Nile perch populations include overfishing, habitat loss, and eutrophication, to name a few.
 It appears that the Nile perch’s own population decline might aid in the resurgence of other native species.

 Where to Find Nile Perch and How to Catch Them